Russia says Ukraine fired missile towards Moscow, hit Crimea with drones | Law-Order

 Russia says Ukraine fired missile towards Moscow, hit Crimea with drones

-Russia said on Friday that Ukraine had fired a missile towards Moscow and attacked the Crimean Peninsula with 42 drones, one of the biggest known coordinated Ukrainian air attacks to date on Russian-held territory.
-Russia's defence ministry said it had shot down a modified S-200 missile over the Kaluga region, which borders the Moscow region.
+Russia said on Friday Ukraine had fired a missile towards Moscow and attacked Crimea with 42 drones, in what would be one of the biggest known coordinated Ukrainian air attacks to date on Russian-held territory.
+The Russian defence ministry said a modified S-200 missile had been shot down over the Kaluga region, which borders the Moscow region.

 - Country: